Pennsylvania Department of Health

 Observations:

-Based on clinical record review, observation, and staff interview, it was determined that the facility failed to provide assistance with dining in a manner that promoted and maintained dignity for one of 31 sampled residents.
-(Resident 3)
+Based on clinical record review and resident interview, it was determined that the facility failed to provide care and services to maintain activities of daily living (showering) for three of 11 sampled residents.
+(Residents 2, 8, 11)

 Findings include: